 BRAKE LUBRICANT | WHERE TO APPLY BRAKE GREASE-Wednesday, 13 February 2019

 Keeping the brakes on your car lubricated is crucial to ensure that they work properly.
-It is critical to make sure that brake caliper grease or lubricant is applied to the correct part of the brake; an incorrectly lubricated brake can cause it to stop working entirely.
+It is critical to make sure that brake caliper lubricant or grease is applied to the correct part of the brake; an incorrectly lubricated brake can cause it to stop working entirely.

-Our Super Lube® Silicone Lubricating Brake Grease with Syncolon® (PTFE) is designed for caliper and wheel cylinder assembly work and should be used at every point in the brake system where parts slide or move.
+Our Super Lube® Silicone Lubricating Brake Grease with Syncolon® is designed for caliper and wheel cylinder assembly work and should be used at every point in the brake system where parts slide or move.
 With disc brakes, lubrication points include: caliper slides, pins, bushings and contact points where the pads slide within the caliper housing.
 Brake caliper grease can be applied on self-adjuster mechanisms on rear disc brakes with locking calipers, parking brake cables and linkages.

 Where to Apply Brake Grease on a Drum Brake